What is the Product Life Cycle?

 2. Stage of growth.

 The growth stage is a rapid increase in profits.
-This is a period of rapid acceptance of the product on the market, rapid growth in sales and profits.
+This is a period of rapid acceptance of the product on the market and rapid growth in sales and profits.
 The competition is emerging.
 The market share is expanding.
 The first users to accept the product, if they like it, make repeat purchases and new users appear.

 Attracted by the new opportunities, competitors enter the market with new product qualities and wider distribution.